Kecskeméti Gábor

 He has been teaching at the University of Miskolc since 1997.
 He started his teaching career here as a senior lecturer, then, from 1998, as a reader, in a part-time position.
 After having gained a full-time position he habilitated in 2009 and obtained his professorship in the same year.

 He has been the Acting Head of the Early Modern Hungarian Literature Department since 2005.
-In 2006 he became the Acting Head of the Early Modern and Classical Hungarian Literature Department, and he has been acting as the director of the Institute of Hungarian Language and Literature from 2007.
-He has been a member of the University Senate from 2011 to 2012 and starting with 2013.
+In 2006 he became the Acting Head of the Early Modern and Classical Hungarian Literature Department, and he has been acting as the director of the Institute of Hungarian Language and Literature between 2007–2018.
+He was a member of the University Senate from 2011 to 2020.
 Since 2012 he has been a member of the Council for Academic Affairs of the University of Miskolc.

 He has been a member of the Habilitation Committee of the Faculty of Letters, University of Miskolc since 2010.
 As of 2013 he was elected the chair of the Habilitation Committee for Literary Studies at the University of Miskolc.

-He has been an external member of the Board of Doctoral Council at the Faculty of Letters, Eötvös Loránd University since 2008.
+He was an external member of the Board of Doctoral Council at the Faculty of Letters, Eötvös Loránd University between 2008–2017.
 He became an external member of the Committee of Doctoral School of Literature at the Faculty of Letters of the same university in 2009.
+Since 2020, he has been an external member of the Committee of Doctoral School of Literature at the Faculty of Letters of Pázmány Péter Catholic University.
+Since 2022, he has been an external member of the Board of Directors of the Hungarian Studies Doctoral School of the Babeș–Bolyai University (Cluj).

 Awards and Prizes